 The graph below shows the Kuraray Group’s net sales and operating income since 1989.

-The graphs below that show the composition of sales in the same period.
+The graph below that shows the composition of net sales in the same period.

 The Kuraray Group has steadily expanded its business while drastically changing its business structure, as these two graphs indicate.